 The brief was to maximise the potential of the existing site in a cost effective way, but also to incorporate several different spaces so that all the Trusts administrative and operational activities could be under one roof.
 This would include:

 Following a successful feasibility study, a number of concept designs were developed for the Trust before they selected their preferred scheme to be developed and submitted for planning approval.
-Pending approval being granted works are expected to start onsite this year and to be completed in 2021.

 The Little Princess Trust has named the centre the Hannah Tarplee Building, after Hannah Tarplee who at just five-years-old was diagnosed with a Wilms Tumour and her parents struggled to find a wig suitable for her during treatment.
 Hannah’s parents founded the charity in Hannah’s memory.